EU Licensed4.8/5

 • Placebo: 2.4% reduction

-Over one third of participants on the highest dose lost more than 25% of their body weight.
+These are among the largest weight reductions seen with any drug treatment so far.
+More than one third of people on the highest dose lost over 25% of their body weight.

 How Mounjaro improves blood sugar control